mquinn-connections/angular-cli/README.md

 - Styleguide Generation via SC5Styleguide
 - CSS Regression Testing via BackstopJS
 - Karma & Protractor Testing Reports via html, junit, and spec reporters
-- (ComingSoon) CE Versioning & Deployment Hooks
+- CE Versioning & Deployment Hooks

 This fork will be continuously updated with the latest Angular-CLI changes and when/if Angular-CLI implements any of these features directly we will remove our implementations of said features.